pheonix-19/Path_Smoothing_and_Trajectory_Control/README.md

-# Path Smoothing and Trajectory Control in 2D Space
+# Path Smoothing and Trajectory Control

 A ROS 2 navigation pipeline implementation that transforms discrete waypoints into smooth trajectories with time parameterization for differential drive robots.